Why AI Fails Without DevOps — What No One Tells You

 - Model versions?
 Locked, tagged, reproducible.

-Stability AI trained their models across GPU clusters — with each node running inside a container to ensure consistent results.
+Stability AI trained their models across GPU clusters, with each node running inside a container so the results stayed consistent.

-Without containers, your infrastructure turns into a landmine.
-AI teams without DevOps are like pilots in a plane — with no runway.
+Without containers, your infrastructure becomes a minefield.
+An AI team running without DevOps is a pilot with a plane and no runway.

 ✅ Model trained → ❌ weights overwritten by accident.